 Instructions

-- Heat sesame oil in a large soup pot or Dutch oven over medium-low.
+- Heat sesame oil in a stockpot or Dutch oven over medium-low.
 Once warm, add garlic, ginger, and chili flakes.
 Cook 5 minutes, stirring occasionally, until aromatic.
-Transfer to a bowl.
+Transfer garlic-chili oil to a bowl.

 - Add vegetable oil to pot and increase heat to medium-high.
 Add mushrooms; cook 6 to 7 minutes, stirring occasionally, until golden.
 Roughly chop two thirds of green onions and add to pan (reserve remaining for garnish); cook 2 minutes.
-Stir in rice vinegar, and scrape up browned bits on the bottom of pan.
+Stir in rice vinegar, and scrape up any browned bits stuck to the bottom of pan.

 - Divide into four bowls and add remaining thinly sliced green onion, plus other garnishes of choice.